C++ `constexpr` and Compile-Time

 Variable's initializer must run at compile time, but the variable itself isn't const. |

-The benefit of compile-time evaluation:
+Benefits of compile-time evaluation:

 2. constexpr